-The site is predominantly vacant, however is subject to a number of Development Applications (DA's) and master plans for the Poplars Innovation Precinct (three stages of 28 lot subdivision) including a commercial centre north of Tompsitt Drive, business park and a comprehensive high school that offers STEM subjects, the North Tralee light industrial subdivision, Regional Sports Complex and the unzoned (deferred matter) parcel of land known as Environa.
+The site is predominantly vacant, however is subject to a number of Development Applications (DA's) and master plans for the Poplars Innovation Precinct (three stages of 28 lot subdivision) including a local centre north of Tompsitt Drive, business park and a comprehensive high school, the North Tralee light industrial subdivision, Regional Sports Complex and the unzoned (deferred matter) parcel of land known as Environa.
 Parts of the site, including much of Environa are within the noise contours of Canberra Airport, which is located to the north-west of the site.